-Are you planning a holiday to Andalusia?
-Don’t miss a stay in Granada, whose best neighbourhoods can be found in our guide!
+Are you planning a holiday to Andalusia, a land of intertwined culture and heritage?
+Don’t miss a stay in Granada, the last bastion of Moors in Spain!

 The Albaicin, or Albaycin